 Center for Women

-The Center for Women is a thirty-bed residential facility for women who are still incarcerated and serving out the final years of their prison sentences.
-Opening in 1987 as a contract work release program, the Center was created to help women successfully transition from prison to their family and community while upholding the standards of the North Carolina Department of Public Safety.
-In the last 28 years, 87% of the residents have successfully reentered their family and community.
+The Center for Women is a thirty-bed residential work release program accredited by the American Correctional Association (ACA) that supports women in the final stages of incarceration.
+Opening in 1987 as a contract work release program, the Center was created to help women successfully transition from prison to their family and community while upholding the standards of the North Carolina Department of Adult Correction (NCDAC).

 Program Services